 Rabbi Shaw is no stranger to leadership and brings with him 15 years’ experience as Community Development Rabbi at Stanmore and Canons Park United Synagogue where he has been credited with transforming the local community’s work with its youth and young families.
-He has also been a leading figure in the United Synagogue’s central organisation for more than a decade and is currently Director of their Living & Learning department.
-Rabbi Shaw lives in Edware and is married with two children
+He has also been a leading figure in the United Synagogue’s central organisation for more than a decade and was Director of their Living & Learning department.
+Rabbi Shaw lives in Edgware and is married with two children.

-David grew up in Manchester and went to King David High school there.
-After finishing school he learnt at Yeshivat HaKotel before going to Birmingham university to study marketing.
+David grew up in Manchester and went to King David High school.
+After finishing school he learnt at Yeshivat HaKotel before going to university in Birmingham to study marketing.
 Whilst at university he took a year out to work as Svivot Co-Ordinator, Communities liaison, for Bnei Akiva, the youth movement to which he returned after completing his degree as Mazkir, National Director.

 Lynn Shaw – Office Manager